Monte-Amador/m1870263342/debug-v2.md

 Jan 29
 Jan 22
 ```
-### Test 2 Results: Here is the code block that seems to only work on initial page load and subsequent load-mores with no filtering
+### Test 2 Results:

-It's as if the block of code (lines 922-938 in `custom-functions.php`) that handles the showing and excluding of the featured posts doesn't exist when any filter is applied.
+Here is the block of code (lines 922-938 in `custom-functions.php`) that seems to only work on initial page load and subsequent load-mores with no filtering - as stated in the code's comments.
+It's as if the  that handles the showing and excluding of the featured posts doesn't exist when any filter is applied.

 ```php
 $the_offset = intval(9);